elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-is-the-importance-of-active-site-specificity-in-enzyme-function.md

 url: /learn/health-studies/questions/what-is-the-importance-of-active-site-specificity-in-enzyme-function
 score: -1.0
 related_article1:
-    id: 167216
+    id: 167215
-    title: How do triglycerides function in energy storage?
+    title: >-
+        What is the role of the glycerol backbone in triglyceride structure?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-triglycerides-function-in-energy-storage
+    url: /learn/health-studies/questions/what-is-the-role-of-the-glycerol-backbone-in-triglyceride-structure
 related_article2:
-    id: 167218
+    id: 167225
-    title: What structural components make up a phospholipid?
+    title: >-
+        How do the chemical properties of biomolecules impact their function?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-structural-components-make-up-a-phospholipid
+    url: /learn/health-studies/questions/how-do-the-chemical-properties-of-biomolecules-impact-their-function
 related_article3:
-    id: 167216
+    id: 167222
-    title: How do triglycerides function in energy storage?
+    title: >-
+        How do the physical properties of saturated fatty acids differ from those of unsaturated fatty acids?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-triglycerides-function-in-energy-storage
+    url: /learn/health-studies/questions/how-do-the-physical-properties-of-saturated-fatty-acids-differ-from-those-of-unsaturated-fatty-acids
 related_article4:
-    id: 167219
+    id: 167224
-    title: Explain the significance of closed-carbon rings in steroid structure.
+    title: >-
+        How does the amphipathic nature of phospholipids contribute to selective permeability in membranes?
     subject: Health Studies
-    url: /learn/health-studies/questions/explain-the-significance-of-closedcarbon-rings-in-steroid-structure
+    url: /learn/health-studies/questions/how-does-the-amphipathic-nature-of-phospholipids-contribute-to-selective-permeability-in-membranes
 related_article5:
-    id: 167229
+    id: 167228
-    title: How do the nonpolar and hydrophobic characteristics of lipids contribute to membrane formation?
+    title: >-
+        What are the major classes of biological macromolecules and their elemental composition?
     subject: Health Studies
-    url: /learn/health-studies/questions/how-do-the-nonpolar-and-hydrophobic-characteristics-of-lipids-contribute-to-membrane-formation
+    url: /learn/health-studies/questions/what-are-the-major-classes-of-biological-macromolecules-and-their-elemental-composition
 ---

 &nbsp;